-Simply put, a bill of materials (BOM) is a list of the raw materials, components and assemblies needed to manufacture a product.
+A bill of materials (BOM) is a list of the raw materials, components and assemblies needed to manufacture a product.
 Two different types of BOMs are the manufacturing bill of materials (MBOM) and the engineering bill of materials (EBOM).
 During the engineering phase, products are derived from an EBOM.
-This EBOM is the 'recipe' for product creation.
+This EBOM is the ‘recipe’ for product creation.
 It includes all the product assemblies, sub-assemblies, and other attributes of production.
 The EBOM is often created from a CAD drawing, and the goal is to define a finished product.
 It is essential that you have an accurate EBOM for correct product manufacturing.

 Your manufacturing bill of materials (MBOM) relies on an accurate engineering bill of materials (EBOM) for successful manufacturing workflow.
 An MBOM ensures that your product contains the necessary information to create a shippable product.